material-motion/material-motion/concepts/patterns.md

 >
 >     protocol Intention {}
 >
-> For programming languages without protocols, we recommend defining Intention as an empty base class:
+> For programming languages without protocols, we recommend defining Intention as an empty class:
 >
 >     abstract class Intention {}
 >
-> [Duck-type](https://en.wikipedia.org/wiki/Duck_typing) languages can treat any object as a potential intention.
+> [Duck-type](https://en.wikipedia.org/wiki/Duck_typing) languages can treat any object as potential-an-intention.

 Consider the following pseudo-code: